Why Do Cats Sleep So Much? Cat Sleeping Patterns, Explained!

 Why do cats sleep so much?
 Is the amount of time your cat sleeps normal?
 How much sleep is enough sleep for a cat, anyway?
 And can too much sleep be a sign of a serious health issue?
 So many questions!
 Luckily, we’re here to give you the answers and set your mind at rest when it comes to… well, rest.
 Find all about cats’ sleeping behaviors and patterns, including how many hours a day cats sleep, how this can change with a cat’s age, and the best way to keep an eye on your cat’s sleep levels.

 Why do cats sleep so much?

 How much do cats sleep?
-How many hours a day do cats sleep?

 - Health condition: if your cat is suffering from a disease, for example cat dementia, their sleeping cycle may be affected.